Ever wondered what are the most important questions to ask when choosing a primary school?

 Here are some of the questions I wish I’d asked about primary school.
 What others would you add to the list?

-What’s your view on participation in drama?
+What’s the school’s view on participation in drama?

 I think schools usually have one of two approaches to performances.
 Some schools believe every child should have a chance to participate in the class play, and will deliberately choose plays where every child has a single line, or at least gets involved in decorating sets or making costumes.